Washington is one of the most beautiful states- especially if you get out on a hike.

 “I’m soooo out of shape.
 I wouldn’t last on a hike!”

-“I want to try it, but I don’t know which hike to start with that’s easy enough!”
+“I want to try hiking, but I don’t know which hike to start with!”

 Hiking tips for beginners

 But first, since this may be your first time, here are some tips to keep in mind:

 - Keep the trails clean!
 Don’t leave your trash on the ground, do pick up after your dogs if they’re allowed on the trail, etc.

 - Parking may be hard to find.
 Try to carpool if you can and be prepared to park outside of the lots if needed.